Comptes Rendus

 • Check that your illustrations are all cited in the body of the text.

 Please use only royalty-free illustrations in your manuscript.
-If you use a copyrighted illustration, please obtain permission from the copyright holders to reuse it under a Creative Commons CC BY 4.0 license (see below).
+Please use only royalty-free illustrations in your manuscript.
+If you wish to re-use an illustration protected by copyright (which may be the case for all images found on the internet using a search engine), please find out who the copyright holders are and obtain written authorisation to re-use it under a Creative Commons CC BY 4.0 license (see below).

 Other recommendations